 I discovered teaching English quite by accident when I decided to do some volunteer work at a local community centre.
 On my first day, they told me to expect 3 students but when I opened the door, there were over 30 students waiting for me.
 Life is always full of surprises!
 Teaching business English is a true passion which allows me to meet people from all walks of life and help them attain their language goals.
 I have travelled to many distant places and have a particular interest in learning new languages myself.
 I hope to never stop learning, which I think is an important characteristic for a language teacher to have.
 I have a B.A in both English Literature and Political Science as well as certification as a TESL teacher.
 I have over 22 years of experience in teaching English as a second language.

 If your ears are still ringing, you probably just had class with me.
 High energy and humour are my signatures—so whether I’m teaching basic conversation, advanced grammar, or English poetry, you can be sure it went by fast!
-I’ve been teaching for four years, at every level of English you can imagine.
+I’ve been teaching for over ten years and at every level you can imagine.
 People fascinate me, and naturally I’ve taken every opportunity to work with and help them.
 How did I get here?
 I have an M.A. in English Literature.
-With that kind of training, I’ve worked in some dangerous fields, including tea craftsmanship, academic editing, and creative publication.
+With that kind of training, I’ve worked in some dangerous fields, including tea craftsmanship, academic editing, and creative writing.